-Note: The auditor may consider coordinating the tests related to subrecipients performed as part of C, "Cash Management" (tests of cash reporting submitted by subrecipients); E, "Eligibility" (tests that subawards were made only to eligible subrecipients); and I, "Procurement and Suspension and Debarment" (tests of ensuring that a subrecipient is not suspended or debarred) with the testing of "Subrecipient Monitoring."
+Note: The auditor may consider coordinating the tests related to subrecipients performed as part of C, "Cash Management" (tests of cash reporting submitted by subrecipients); E, "Eligibility" (tests that subawards were made only to eligible subrecipients); I, "Procurement and Suspension and Debarment" (tests of ensuring that a subrecipient is not suspended or debarred); and L, "Reporting (tests of performance data reported to funding sources) with the testing of "Subrecipient Monitoring

 - 1. Review the PTE's subrecipient monitoring policies and procedures to gain an understanding of the PTE's process to identify subawards, evaluate risk of noncompliance, and perform monitoring procedures based upon identified risks. - 2.
 Review subaward documents including the terms and conditions of the subaward to ascertain if, at the time of subaward (or subsequent subaward modification), the PTE made the subrecipient aware of the award information required by 2 CFR section 200.331(a) sufficient for the PTE to comply with federal statutes, regulations, and the terms and conditions of the award. - 3.
 Review the PTE's documentation of monitoring the subaward and consider if the PTE's monitoring provided reasonable assurance that the subrecipient used the subaward for authorized purposes in compliance with federal statutes, regulations, and the terms and conditions of the subaward. - 4.
-Ascertain if the PTE verified that subrecipients expected to be audited as required by 2 CFR part 200, subpart F, met this requirement (2 CFR section 200.331(f)).
+Ascertain if the PTE verified that subrecipients expected to be audited as required by 2 CFR Part 200, Subpart F, met this requirement (2 CFR section 200.331(f)).
 This verification may be performed as part of the required monitoring under 2 CFR section 200.331(d)(2) to ensure that the subrecipient takes timely and appropriate action on deficiencies detected though audits.